zalando/zmon/README.rst

     $ vagrant up

+The ZMON Controller frontend will be exposed on 38080 on localhost, i.e. point your browser to http://localhost:38080/ and login with username "admin" and password "admin".

+The KairosDB frontend will be exposed on 38083 on localhost, i.e. you can manually query metrics on http://localhost:38083/

 Issues with the Vagrant box:

 * every LDAP user has admin role (because I could not get the OpenLDAP "memberOf" overlay to work)

-The ZMON Controller frontend will be exposed on 38080 on localhost, i.e. point your browser to http://localhost:38080/ and login with username "admin" and password "admin".
+* no entity adapters are configured (except "cities")
+* many configuration options are hardcoded